LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 you are trying to set, based on a *Boolean* condition:  You do not need to do that with an ``if`` statement!
 You just need an assignment statement!
-If you use an ``if`` statement in such a situation, you mark yourself as a novice.
+If you use an ``if`` statement in such a situation, you being verbose and marking yourself as a novice.

 It could even be slightly more concise:  The precedence of assignment is very low, lower than the comparison ``>``,